 The integration of water and land use planning is one crucial action to close the gap between future water supplies and demands.
 Communities across the West are taking that action.
 How do we know if those actions are meeting their goals?

 The Growing Water Smart Metrics Project empowers local governments with tools and opportunities to help them measure progress, evaluate impacts of their policies and programs, and communicate their goals among stakeholders.
+The Metrics Project is led by Sonoran Institute and supported by consulting partner, the Brendle Group.

 “What defines a water-saving community is not always clear, and yet the goal of achieving increased water savings is imperative.
 Cities and towns need to better understand what is feasible to conserve and for what they should be aiming.
 This can be achieved in part by identifying targets for achieving savings through…integrating with land use planning….”